Why Are Anabolic Steroids Illegal?

 It is reasonable to assume that if certain mild anabolic steroids were legal, and people took them responsibly (following the appropriate dosing protocols) under a doctor’s supervision, it could be less dangerous than masses of steroid users taking them from underground labs.

 However, if the general population was given the green light to pick up anabolic steroids from their doctor for cosmetic use, there would be more cases of steroid abuse.
 This is already an issue in American society, with 375,000 young men and 175,000 young women in high school thought to be abusing steroids (7).
-We have treated individuals that have taken as much as 10-100x the recommended therapeutic dosage.
-The addictiveness of anabolic steroids is seldom spoken about, yet remains one of the biggest problems today for our doctors.
-It is always a challenge getting patients off anabolic steroids long-term when their brains have become accustomed to exceptional surges in dopamine on-cycle.

 Conclusion

-Those who take anabolic steroids may downplay the dangers, due to bias.
+Those who take anabolic steroids may downplay the dangers due to bias.

 And those who don’t take steroids may exaggerate the dangers, due to ignorance.